 The LG G3 boasts a number of innovative software features.
-With the arrival of Android Lollipop, some of its original features changed or ceased to work, but there are plenty still left to discover, from greater accessibility to the ability to multi-screen apps.
+With the roll out of Android Lollipop, some of its original features changed or ceased to work, but there are plenty still left to discover, from greater accessibility to the ability to use multi-screen apps.
 Discover how to do these things and more with the help of our LG G3 tips and tricks.

 1. Take advantage of the Knock functionality

 The LG G3 sports some tools that rely on your tapping skills to enable them.
 You can double tap the screen to turn the display on and off (although it only works if you tap an empty spot on the home screen when the display is active).

 You can use a knock code to lock and unlock your device instead of a conventional pattern lock, and you can even wake the display of your device with a single tap.

 To set things up, under the "General" tab in the Settings menu, go to Security > Lock Screen > Select screen lock.
 Select Knock Code and you'll then be asked to create and confirm your Knock Code pattern.
 You'll also be asked to set up a backup pin just in case you forget your code.

 LG has taken a page out of the Samsung playbook with this feature: when enabled, Smart screen will keep your display lit up for as long as you’re looking at your device.
 It's a handy feature if you’re reading or spending a long time looking at one thing in particular.